What We're Hearing from the Listening Post

 You are planting trees in whose shade you will never sit.
 You know this.
 And you show up anyway.

 That is not a small thing.
-It deserves to be named as what it is.
-A particular kind of grief, and a particular kind of courage.
-Working toward something you will not finish is one of the most quietly demanding forms of commitment there is.
+It deserves to be named for what it is: a particular kind of grief, and a particular kind of courage.
+Working toward something you will not finish is one of the most demanding forms of commitment there is.

-There is no resolution.
-The question is: what allows someone to keep going inside that reality?
+The better question might be: what allows someone to keep going inside that reality?

 That is what we are listening for.